m-shahmeer/Code-Editor/README.md

 4. Push your branch to your forked repository.
 5. Open a pull request to the main repository, describing the changes you've made.

-## License

-[Include the license information here, e.g., MIT License]

-## Contact

-If you have any questions, suggestions, or feedback, please contact us at [your-email@example.com] or [join our Discord server](https://discord.gg/your-discord-server).